jules2689/trudeau/docs/2020-04-21/post_news.md

 This is different.
 It's wage subsidy, which is equivalent to the maximum c.
 P.p.
 Amount and then it's a sliding scale of what the precise dollaramount would be.
 That will take a little more time.
 The application scrutiny will bedone after the fact.
-There will a post pandemic compliance thing, but how much money to send to a company?that's a little rougher to deal with than the CERB.
+There will a post pandemic compliance thing, but how much money to send to a company? that's a little rougher to deal with than the CERB.
 The two other issues the Prime Minister spoke about, P.P.E., two planes came back from china, nothing onboard.
 I'm told by the government official, all of the P.P.E.
 Equipment is under lock and key in the warehouse in shanghai.
 It was safely store and will be making its way back to Canada.